 Loyola's fraternal community provides opportunities for growth and excellence in academics, service, social interaction, intramural athletics, and values-based leadership.
 It's also a great way to make lifelong friendships.
 With 14 Greek-lettered organizations, joining a fraternity or sorority is an excellent way to get involved at Loyola.
-Check us out on Facebook!
+Check us out on Facebook or on Instagram!

 Collegiate Panhellenic Council

 Independent Greek Council (IGC)

 National Pan-hellenic Council (NPHC)